23Priy/Project--Power-BI/README.md

-# Dashboard
+# Power BI - Data Visualization

 ## Data Used
-Data used to make this dashboard is added to the file section named Sample Superstore which is a .xlsx file.
+Data used to make the report is added to the file section named "Sample Superstore" which is a .xlsx file.
 ## Problem Statement

-This dashboard contains the report that was prepared  initially in Tableau and had to be migrated into Power BI.
-I studied the report as to what visuals are used , DAX used and prepared the same report in Power BI.
+The report that was prepared  initially in Tableau and had to be migrated/reflect it into Power BI.
+I studied the report as to what visuals are used , DAX used to create calculated columns and measures and prepared the same report in Power BI.

 ### Steps followed

 - Step 1 : Load data into Power BI Desktop, dataset is a .xlsx file.
-- Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
+- Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options to check for any error or empty data values.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
 - Step 4 : It was observed that in none of the columns errors & empty values were present.
 - Step 5 : In the report view, under the view tab, theme was selected.